 here is what different colorblind people see from the original colors,

-Not all colorblindness common, share of different type of colorblind humans worldwide and it looks like below,
+Not all colorblindness is common, share of different types of colorblind humans worldwide and it looks like below,

 |Anopia (missing)||Anomaly (malfunctioning)||Monochromacy|

 - Don’t just rely on color to differentiate between data.

 - Use some kind of additional indicator to show the difference.
 E.g Icon, +ve -ve signs, fill patterns

 When using conditional formatting in tables don't just rely on red & green, add an additional indicator like an icon here shown below.

 Similarly when showing a scorecard, don't just rely on the color alone, use an additional indicator to denote the special situation

 When designing form validations make sure you are not just relying on color alone to convey the message; e.g like below take a simple form when the user submits an incomplete while the text itself is enough its better to mix the message with an icon giving stronger indication focus.